-NOTE: While the UPS is operating, the LCD will dim and display a screen saver if there is no active alarm or user interaction for two minutes, see Figure 5.2 below.
+NOTE: While the UPS is operating, the LCD will dim and display a screen saver if there is no active alarm or user interaction for two minutes, see Figure 5.2 on the facing page .
 After 4 minutes of inactivity, the display will blank to conserve power.
-If an alarm or fault occurs or if any button is pressed, the UPS-flow screen displays.
+If an alarm or fault occurs or if any button is pressed, the UPS flow screen displays.